Hepatitis B Titer

 Because so many people have received the Hepatitis B vaccine as part of their routine vaccines, checking the Hepatitis B titer has become common practice to assess one's immunity to hepatitis B. The hep B titer is technically known as a Hepatitis B surface antibody test, or HBsAb titer test.
 This hepatitis B vaccine titer is practically used to demonstrate immunity to hepatitis B in people who will be working or studying in healthcare organizations or schools.
 When ordered in this capacity, the hep b titer is frequently ordered with the MMR titer and varicella titer, all of which are included in the immunization titer panel.
 Additionally, some people also need to present a negative TB blood test when going through the clearance process for a new school or job.
 Sometimes, the Hep B surface antibody test is ordered for other reasons.
 For example, people sometimes get the blood test to check for immunity when engaging in activities that might lead to an inadvertent exposure to Hepatitis B (e.g. traveling, getting a tattoo) instead of getting revaccinated unnecessarily.

-Getting a hepatitis B titer near you is not difficult if there is a Quest Diagnostics' lab near you.
-This blood titer test requires fairly standard lab equipment which every lab has available.
+The hepatitis B titer can be performed at most lab locations around the country.
+This blood test requires fairly standard lab equipment which every lab has available.
 On the day of your HBsAb test, you will get a small amount of blood drawn.
 No fasting is required before the hep B titer and your results will come back relatively quickly.
 Given that the hepatitis B vaccine series is thought to provide lifetime immunity as measurable via antibody levels, it makes sense to start with a hepatitis B titer before getting revaccinated to confirm your immunity status.
 Most people will have received the hepatitis B vaccine series if they received routine vaccines while growing up even if they cannot find their HBV immunization records.

 Interpreting hepatitis B titer lab results is not overly complex.
 In reviewing the sample hepatitis B lab report above, one can see the hepatitis B surface antibody level reported under the results column in mIU/mL units.
 Quant indicates that this hep B titer will report an actual quantitative, or numerical, result as opposed to a qualitative Hep B titer which just reports a positive (reactive) or negative (nonreactive) result.
 Quantitative hepatitis B IgG titer levels are considered the gold standard for proving hepatitis B immunity.